-Transportation system disparities experienced by Black, Indigenous and other people of color and people with low incomes, are eliminated.
+Transportation system disparities experienced by Black, Indigenous and other people of color and people with low income, are eliminated.
+The disproportionate barriers people of color, people with low income, people with disabilities, older adults, youth and other marginalized communities face in meeting their travel needs are removed.